-The proficiencies have a 'completed in simulation' column, add your completed clinical skills sessions to provide an 'at a glance' view for your practice supervisors and practice assessor.
-This provides an opportunity for you to share the theory you have completed with your practice supervisors.
+The proficiencies have a 'completed in simulation' column, add your completed clinical simulation sessions to provide an 'at a glance' view for your practice supervisors and practice assessor.
+This provides an opportunity for you to share your learning to help identify further opportunities to consolidate learning with your practice supervisors.
 Example, this is a Part 2 proficiency.